mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/developer_guide/operations/npu_ops.md

 ### Operator Compilation and Testing

 1. **Code Integration**: Merge the code into the vLLM MindSpore project.
-2. **Project Compilation**: Build and install the whl package containing the custom operator.
+2. **Project Compilation**: run `pip install .` in vllm-mindspore to build and install vLLM MindSpore.
 3. **Operator Testing**: Invoke the operator in Python:

     ```python